kentcdodds/concurrent-react/README.md

 > Improving UX with a faster, more predictable app.

-> A new version of this project is available at:
+> A NEW version of this project is available at:
 > https://github.com/kentcdodds/react-suspense

 👋 hi there!
 My name is [Kent C. Dodds](https://kentcdodds.com)!
 This is a